 The plan quickly ran into trouble.
 As Crook approached the Big Horn, his Indian scouts informed him they had found signs of a major Sioux force that must still be nearby.
 Crook was convinced that the Sioux were encamped in a large village somewhere along the Rosebud Creek just east of the Big Horn.
 Like most of his fellow officers, Crook believed that Indians were more likely to flee than stand and fight, and he was determined to find the village and attack before the Sioux could escape into the wilderness.
 Crook’s Indian allies—262 Crow and Shoshone warriors—were less certain.
 They suspected the Sioux force was under the command of Crazy Horse, thee brilliant war chief.
 Crazy Horse, they warned, was too shrewd to give Crook an opportunity to attack a stationary village.

 Crook soon learned that his allies were right.
-Around 8 a.m. on this day in 1876, Crook halted his force of about 1,300 men in the bowl of a small valley along the Rosebud Creek in order to allow the rear of the column to catch up.
+Around 8 a.m. on June 17, 1876, Crook halted his force of about 1,300 men in the bowl of a small valley along the Rosebud Creek in order to allow the rear of the column to catch up.
 Crook’s soldiers unsaddled and let their horses graze while they relaxed in the grass and enjoyed the cool morning air.
 The American soldiers were out in the open, divided, and unprepared.
 Suddenly, several Indian scouts rode into the camp at a full gallop.
 “Sioux!
 Sioux!” they shouted.
 “Many Sioux!”
 Within minutes, a mass of Sioux warriors began to converge on the army.

 A force of at least 1,500 mounted Sioux warriors caught Crook’s soldiers by surprise.
 Crazy Horse had kept an additional 2,500 warriors in reserve to finish the attack.
 Fortunately for Crook, one segment of his army was not caught unprepared.
 His 262 Crow and Shoshone allies had taken up advanced positions about 500 yards from the main body of soldiers.
 With astonishing courage, the Indian warriors boldly countercharged the much larger invading force.
 They managed to blunt the initial attack long enough for Crook to regroup his men and send soldiers forward to support his Indian allies.
 The fighting continued until noon, when the Sioux-perhaps hoping to draw Crook’s army into an ambush—retreated from the field.